renpy/renpy/sphinx/source/config.rst

 .. var:: config.narrator_menu = False

     (This is set to True by the default screens.rpy file.)
-If True, then narration inside a menu is displayed using the narrator character.
+If true, then narration inside a menu is displayed using the narrator character.
 Otherwise, narration is displayed as captions within the menu itself.